Premier League Round Up: Liverpool Lead Table Heading Into Break, Spurs Stunned By Perfect Watford

-The Premier League heads into a two-week-long break after four weeks of breathless action, with Liverpool leading the pack and boasting a perfect record, while Chelsea and surprise package Watford press on their heels with their own perfect starts to the season.
-Champions Manchester City’s lone draw at Wolves keeps them fourth in the table, with Spurs, Arsenal and Manchester United all in the top ten despite suffering one or more defeats in the starting few weeks of the season.
+The Premier League heads into a two-week-long break after four weeks of breathless action, with Liverpool leading the pack and boasting a perfect record, while Chelsea and surprise Watford press on their heels with their own perfect starts to the season.
+Defending champion Manchester City’s lone draw at Wolves kept them fourth in the table, with Spurs, Arsenal, and Manchester United all in the top 10 despite suffering one or more defeats in the starting few weeks of the season.

-At the other end of the table, West Ham’s summer transfer business doesn’t seem to have helped them find any cohesion as they languish at the bottom of the table with zero points, but Championship newcomers Wolves, Fulham and Cardiff have all impressed in their first few games, and look to have enough strength in them to fight to stay in the Premier League.
+At the other end of the table, West Ham’s summer transfer business doesn’t seem to have helped them find any cohesion as they languish at the bottom of the table with zero points, but championship newcomers Wolves, Fulham, and Cardiff have all impressed in their first few games, and look to have enough strength in them to fight to stay in the Premier League.

-The week started with the early Saturday kickoff between table trendsetters Liverpool and Leicester at the latter’s home turf, and while new goalkeeper Allison who had impressed so far for Liverpool cost his team a goal through terrible footwork, Jurgen Klopp’s men had enough in them to see off the Foxes.
+The week started with the early Saturday kickoff between table trendsetters Liverpool and Leicester at the latter’s home turf, and while a new goalkeeper had impressed so far for Liverpool, he cost his team a goal through terrible footwork.
+Regardless, Jurgen Klopp’s men had enough in them to see off the Foxes.
 It is the first time Liverpool have won their first four games of a Premier League campaign.

 4/38#PL pic.twitter.com/Kxdz1XyIja